What Are the Sectors and Industries of the S&P 500?

 Consumer Discretionary Sector of the S&P 500

 The consumer discretionary sector consists of businesses that have demand that rises and falls based on general economic conditions such as washers and dryers, sporting goods, new cars, and diamond engagement rings.
-At present, the consumer discretionary sector contains ten industries.
+At present, the consumer discretionary sector contains 11 industries.
 Examples of consumer discretionary stocks include Apple, Disney, and Starbucks.

 - Automobile Components Industry